Little Aston: Walsall Road

-Running from the Rosemary Hill traffic junction to Forge Lane, this public road is adjacent to and borders the Little Aston Park.
-There are around 30 large detached houses on the roadside, and private gated communities such as Beechwood Croft and Woodside Drive where houses are multimillion-pound.
+Running from the junction with Rosemary Hill Road to Forge Lane, Walsall Road (the A454) borders Little Aston Park.
+There are around 30 large detached houses on the roadside, and private gated communities such as Beechwood Croft and Woodside Drive where there are multimillion-pound homes.

 Aldridge Road

-Continuing on from Walsall Road, Aldridge Road begins on the junction of Forge Lane and Roman Road ending at the A452 Chester Road.
+Continuing on from Walsall Road, Aldridge Road (also the A454) begins on the junction of Forge Lane and Roman Road.
+Aldridge Road becomes Little Aston Road at the point it crosses Footherley Brook approximately 100 yards before the junction with the A452 Chester Road.
 It is lined by around 170 houses both detached and semi detached.
 At the junction with the Chester Road is the former Evans Halshaw Porsche dealership, once a petroleum filling station which later became a Bentley dealership, then a Ferrari and Maserati dealership, and a classic car dealership.
 Currently the showroom is a Mercedes used car specialist.

-The majority of Aldridge road borders the northerly side of the Little Aston Golf Club, although it is hidden by trees.
-A long stream running alongside hole 12 and 13 of the golf course runs underneath a small bridge on Aldridge Road which was struck by lightning in the mid 80's causing the closure of Aldridge Road for many months.
-The stream runs into and through a 2-acre private Wood to the rear of a section of properties on Aldridge Road which is owned and maintained by one Aldridge Road resident.
+The majority of Aldridge Road borders the northerly side of the Little Aston Golf Club, although it is hidden by trees.
+A stream called Footherley Brook runs alongside holes 12 and 13 of the golf course and underneath a small bridge on Aldridge Road.
+The bridge was damaged by flash flooding in the mid-1980s, causing the closure of Aldridge Road for many months.
+The stream then runs through a 2-acre private wood to the rear of a section of properties on Aldridge Road which is owned and maintained by one Aldridge Road resident and into the mill pond.

+The area between the Footherley Brook and Chester Road, including Fotherley Brook Road and part of Little Aston Road, was moved from Aldridge (West Midlands) to Little Aston (Staffordshire) in 1994 by The Hereford and Worcester, Staffordshire and West Midlands (County and Metropolitan Borough Boundaries) Order 1993.